-- Click OK button to close the Format Cells dialog box.
-And again click OK button to close the New Formatting Rule dialog box.
+- Click the OK button to close the Format Cells dialog box.
+And again click the OK button to close the New Formatting Rule dialog box.

 - In the same way, create another three rules in cell E5 as:

-- Now cell E5 will have 4 conditional formatting rules applied on it.
+- Now cell E5 will have 4 conditional formatting rules applied to it.

 You are done!

 - Orange from the drop-down in cell A1 and see the effect in cell E5.

 - Red from the drop-down in cell A1 and see the effect in cell E5.

 So you have learned how to apply conditional formatting to a cell based on the value of another cell.